-The day before starting your sugar crystal experiment, your project cut a piece of string a little longer than your jars.
+STEP 1.
+The day before starting your sugar crystal experiment, cut a piece of string a little longer than your jars.
 Tie one end of the string to a straw.
 Tie a knot in the other end.

 Get the strings wet and coat them in sugar.
-Let dry overnight.
+Let them dry overnight.

 Remove the sugar from the heat.

+STEP 3.
 Pour your sugar mixture into the jars.
-Dye each jar your chosen color and add some edible glitter.
+Add edible food coloring to each jar and add some edible glitter.